erica007/Simple-Spreadsheet-Analysis/README.md

 # Simple-Spreadsheet-Analysis
-I included two approach to handle this dataset.
-They are SQL and Python.
+I uploaded two solutions which are Excel and R.